TheLazyLemur/effective-octo-giggle/readme.md

     public void PlayMusicWithCrossFade(AudioClip clip, float transitionTime)
 ```

+To set up an audio object just add an empty game object to the scene, then add the audio manager to the game object.
+Thats all you need to do.
+The callbacks are :

 - Sound Effects
   - Use public void PlaySfx(AudioClip clip) simply plays an sfx sound.
   - Use public void PlaySfx(AudioClip clip, float vol) you can choose a volume between 0 -1.